 So, he took this information and created an intelligence exam not for psychologists, but for colleges.
 With this test, academic institutions could screen potential applicants during the application process.
 This test would allow them to instantly gauge how quickly certain candidates would learn new information and how effectively they would implement it.

-The Wonderlic doesn’t merely test your ability to solve algebraic equations.
+The Wonderlic test doesn’t merely test your ability to solve algebraic equations.
 It tests your raw intelligence.

 Most people assume that it’s pointless to study for an entrance exam like the Wonderlic.
 After all, there’s no set curriculum.
 You can’t review flashcards, memorize formulas, or read over class notes.
 What exactly would you study for?